Ahmed-Sakri/Melbourne-Housing-data-analyst/readme.md

 #### 🏢 The Agent Ecosystem: Who's Moving Melbourne's Market?

 The Melbourne real estate landscape is dominated by a mix of premium specialists and volume giants:
-1. the top sellers (real estate agents) are:
+1. The top sellers (real estate agents) are:
    1. Jellis
    2. Nelson
    3. Marshall
-   4. hockingstuart
+   4. Hockingstuart
    5. Barry
 2. The distribution of sales methods for each property type can show a lot of valuable insight for both real estate agents and peopol that with to find their dream home, and this visual can show exactly that:
 ![alt text](Pictors/output7.png)